|Name||澳门 (ào mén) ['bay' 'entrance']|

 |GDP||513,427 (1.31 %) [1st]|

 Macau is a Special Administrative Region (S.A.R.) rather than a province like nearby Hong Kong on the other side of the Pearl river estuary.
 The mandarin Chinese name for the island is ‘Aomen’.
 Both Cantonese and Portuguese are widely spoken in the city.
 Originally Portugal helped China remove Japanese pirates who were damaging trade with the port of Guangzhou (Canton).
 Portuguese traders then settled in the 16th century and it remained under the control of Portugal until December 20th 1999, making it the first and last foreign presence in China.
 The early trade was extremely lucrative, the Portuguese acted as the trusted middlemen for trade between China and Japan.
-There was a ban on direct trade between China and the ‘barbarous’ Japanese and so the Portuguese had a monopoly of the trade in luxury goods such as silk which they bought with Japanese silver.
+Then came a ban on direct trade between China and the ‘barbarous’ Japanese and so the Portuguese had a monopoly of the trade in luxury goods such as silk which they bought with Japanese silver.
 Because gold in China was relatively undervalued they could make huge profits by exchanging silver for gold and shipping the gold back to Europe.
 This lucrative trade came to an end when all contact with Europeans was banned by the Japanese Emperor at the end of the 1630s.